-Long story short, 2 years later I'm a white girl with dreadlocks.
-So depending on your hair type, you may not have the same experience I had with these products as me.
+Depending on your hair type, you may not have the same experience I had with these products as me.
 You also may not have as difficult of a time finding product reviews for dreadlock shampoos for your hair type as I had.
-Thus this article.
+Thus this article came to be.

 Product 1: Baking Soda and Water

 For the first few months after I first backcombed my hair, I was afraid to use anything but baking soda and water.
 Dread head websites seemed to recommend it often and natural shampoo blogs also mentioned this recipe as an alternative to regular shampoo.
 I saw it was a way to clean the scalp without using oils or conditioners, and stayed with it exclusively for almost 6 months.

 How to use it: Fill a water bottle (mine's about a 1 liter bottle) with water and add 1-3 Tbsp of baking soda.
 Baking soda can be harsh on the skin, so start off with smaller amounts and increase gradually to gauge irritation.
 Shake well to mix, but open the container to release any pressure build up immediately and often (and away from your face!).
 Leave the container open during use for the same reason.
 Use it all and discard any you don't use when finished.

 Did it clean?
 Yes it cleans thoroughly.
 It's slightly effervescent so it feels nice and has a clean, kind of bubbly tingle to it.
 Unlike regular shampoos you have to allow it time to clean, so massage into scalp and let sit a few minutes.
 Then rinse thoroughly with clean water.

 Negative aspects?
 Baking soda is extremely drying.
 Using too much over time left my scalp feeling tight and itchy.
 It also started to dry out my dreads too much for my comfort, as they started to get brittle especially towards the ends and I started to fear I'd lose them.